 About halfway through my first draft I visited the Trinity test site in New Mexico.
 I learned a lot but realized I had more to learn.
 I settled in for more research, more what-iffing.
 I got through the first draft and revisions and feedback from kind readers.
 Somewhere along the line I came up with a title—Fast Backward (Koehler Books)—and began approaching publishers.
 Eventually I found one.
 On June 1st, after nearly eight years, my dry spell will officially end.
 And at 7:00 on June 16th, at Brick and Mortar Books in Redmond, we’ll be celebrating.
 It would be fun to see you there.

 David Patneaude began writing seriously (more or less) in the 1980s.
-His first novel, SOMEONE WAS WATCHING, was published in 1993.
+His first novel, SOMEONE WAS WATCHING (Albert Whitman and Company), was published in 1993.
 His books have been named to dozens of state young readers’ lists and honored by the New York Public Library, the Society of School Librarians International, the Winnetka (Illinois) Public Library’s “One Book, Two Villages” program, and the Washington State Public Library.
-His latest is EPITAPH ROAD, a nominee for the 2013-2014 Nebraska Golden Sower Book Award.
-When he’s not in a coffee shop writing, or at a school or library or conference discussing writing, or on the trail thinking about writing, he’s home in Woodinville, WA with his wife Judy, a junior high librarian.
+His 2010 YA novel EPITAPH ROAD was a nominee for the 2013-2014 Nebraska Golden Sower Book Award.
+His newest, FAST BACKWARD (Koehler Books June 2018), has garnered much early praise.
+When he’s not in a coffee shop writing, or at a school or library or conference discussing writing, or on the trail thinking about writing, he’s home in Woodinville with his wife Judy, a middle school librarian.